github/opensource.guide/_articles/leadership-and-governance.md

 ## What happens if corporate employees start submitting contributions?

-Successful open source projects get used by many people and companies, and some companies may eventually have revenue streams indirectly tied to the project.
+Successful open source projects get used by many people and companies, and some companies may eventually have revenue streams eventually tied to the project.
 For example, a company may use the project's code as one component in a commercial service offering.

 As the project gets more widely used, people who have expertise in it become more in-demand - you may be one of them! - and will sometimes get paid for work they do in the project.